-Butler Island Plantation was once one of the most extensive plantations in the South, located just south of Darien, Georgia across the Darien River on what is now U.S. Highway 17.
-The story of the plantation is a fascinating one, beginning in the 1790s when Major Pierce Butler planted the land on the Altamaha Delta.
-The area provided the perfect conditions for growing rice.
-In 1838, the major’s grandson, Captain Pierce Butler, married famous and beautiful British stage actress Fanny Kemble.
+Butler Plantation was once one of the most extensive plantations in the South.
+The story of the plantation is a fascinating one, beginning in the 1790s when Major Pierce Butler planted rice on the Altamaha Delta.
+In 1838, the major’s grandson, Captain Pierce Butler, married Fanny Kemble, a famous British stage actress.
 Kemble, who was not familiar with the reality of slavery, immediately became very opposed to the treatment of slaves.
 She eventually published a book called “Journal of a Resident on a Georgia Plantation,” which some say helped persuade the British to oppose slavery and the Civil War.

 In 1913, Colonel T.L.
 Huston partnered with fellow Colonel, Jacob Ruppert Jr., and purchased the American League Baseball Club of New York.
 Two years later, they bought a lowly Yankees team from Frank Farrell and William Devery, who were responsible for bringing the franchise to New York City.
-Under Ruppert and Huston’s ownership, the New York Yankees won two pennants, quickly becoming one of America’s favorite baseball teams.
-Huston was instrumental in signing and retaining Babe Ruth, at the time considered “The Deal of the Century.”
-He also supervised most of the $2 million construction of the original Yankee Stadium.
-Completed in 1923, Huston dubbed it “The House that Ruth Built.”
+Under Ruppert and Huston’s ownership, the New York Yankees won two pennants, quickly becoming one of the nation’s favorite baseball teams.
+As owner of the Yankees, Col. Huston was instrumental in signing and retaining Babe Ruth, at the time considered “The Deal of the Century.”
+He also supervised most of the $2 million construction of the original Yankee Stadium which was completed in 1923.
+Huston dubbed it “The House that Ruth Built.”